 Call your health care provider if you have any concerns about your baby or if your baby has any of these signs:

 You may notice a pinkish or rust colored stain in your baby's diaper.
-This is normal.
+This is normal for the first 3 to 4 days.
 It is caused by uric acid crystals that occur when the baby's urine is concentrated and indicates that it is important to feed your baby as often as possible.
 You do not need to call your provider for this.